Good Will Hunting: Personal impact

-The film also brought Elliott Smith to national prominence following his nomination and reluctant performance at the 70th Academy Awards.
-His label Kill Rock Stars was able to pay its debts after Smith's rise in popularity.
+The film also brought Elliott Smith to national prominence following his nomination and performance at the 70th Academy Awards for Best Original Song.
+His label, Kill Rock Stars, was able to pay its debts after Smith's rise in popularity.
 However, Smith did not enjoy fame and shied away from it.
-According to Stereogum, some people in his native Portland's indie music scene treated his sudden popularity with suspicion.
-Smith went on to release two more albums before dying by suicide in 2003.
-He facilitated the popularization of emo music in the 2000s and became a prominent influence on musicians of different genres, from indie folk to contemporary R&B, for his introspective lyricism and guitar-driven sounds.
-His music has often been featured on soundtracks for film and television.
-In a 2009 retrospective review of Good Will Huntings soundtrack, Alex Young of Consequence called Elfman and Smith's collaboration a "tremendous example of composer and contemporary musician weaving together their creativity".
-He appreciated the dichotomy between Smith's gentle music and Will's tough exterior, which hides his vulnerability.
+Smith went on to release two more subsequent albums before his death in 2003.
+Posthumously, his music has often been featured on soundtracks for film and television.

-In 2023, Affleck was offered to participate in the production of a sequel for Good Will Hunting, but stated that neither he nor Damon would pursue the project.
+Music

+The film features a score by film composer Danny Elfman, with additional songs provided by singer-songwriter Elliott Smith.
+It was first issued in 1997 as a soundtrack album featuring only two of Elfman's pieces, before a version with all his pieces was released in 2014.

+Soundtrack

+A soundtrack album for the film was released by Capitol Records on November 18, 1997, although only two of Elfman's cues appear on the release.

+"Afternoon Delight" by the Starland Vocal Band and "Runaway" by Del Shannon were featured in the film but did not appear on the soundtrack album.